Grayslake, Illinois: Transportation

 Grayslake has two Metra lines providing rail service to downtown Chicago.
-A station in south Grayslake is used by the Milwaukee District/North Line which provides service between Fox Lake and Union Station by way of Libertyville.
+A station in south Grayslake is used by the Milwaukee District North Line which provides service between Fox Lake and Union Station by way of Libertyville.
 Another station on Washington Street in north Grayslake is on the North Central Service which provides weekday service between Antioch and Union Station with a stop at O'Hare International Airport.
-It is mainly served by Pace route 570 and the Round Lake On Demand service, although routes 565, 572, and 574 briefly enter the town to terminate at the College of Lake County campus in east Grayslake.
+Bus service is mainly served by Pace route 570 and the Round Lake On Demand service, although routes 565, 572, and 574 briefly enter the town to terminate at the College of Lake County campus in east Grayslake.

 Four main traffic routes pass through Grayslake (Rte 120, Rte 45, Rte 83 and Washington Street) contributing to heavy traffic congestion during morning and afternoon rush hours.

 Campbell Airport is a small, privately owned facility southwest of town.

 For many years, there has been discussion about extending the Illinois Route 53 expressway north to Grayslake.
 It would end at another proposed expressway, the Illinois Route 120 bypass that would go from Gurnee to Volo.
 In a county-wide referendum in April 2009, 76% of voters voted in support of the extension.
-However, there are still no plans to build those highways anytime soon.

 Public services

-The Village of Grayslake has a full-time police department and is served by a full-time fire protection district.

 Police department

-The Grayslake Police Department employs 32 full-time sworn police officers, three part-time sworn police officers, and three non-sworn staff members that are dedicated to providing protection, crime prevention, and social service programs to the residents of Grayslake and Hainesville.
-The department's bureaus are Detectives, Bike Patrol, DARE, School Liaison Program and Directed Traffic Patrol.
-All police dispatch is handed by the Village of Glenview.
-The recently retired Chief is Larry Herzog, and the current Chief is Phillip Perlini.
+The Grayslake Police Department employs 31 full-time sworn police officers, seven part-time sworn police officers, and three non-sworn staff members that provide service to the residents of Grayslake and Hainesville.
 The Grayslake Police Department is fully accredited by the National Commission on Accreditation for Law Enforcement Agencies.
+All police dispatch is handed by the Public Safety Dispatch Center in Glenview, Illinois.